BioXiao/BrainMap/analysis/Trp53cor1_vs_WT_Embryonic/Trp53cor1_vs_WT_Embryonic.md

-Trp53cor1 KO vs WT (Embryonic)
+linc-Cox2 KO vs WT (Embryonic)
 ======================================

+THINGS TO REMEMBER: change oldbam to bam and olddiff to diff once new set done!

-This file shows the wt-v-ko comparison for Trp53cor1.
+This file shows the wt-v-ko comparison for linc-Cox2.

 Cuff overview: